piyush60629/Docuquery-Rag-Assistant/README.md

 - Built and deployed a document-based RAG application that extracts and chunks uploaded files, creates embeddings, and retrieves relevant passages using cosine similarity.
 - Generated answers only from retrieved document content and displayed supporting source passages to improve transparency.

-## Interview explanation

-> I built this as a self-learning portfolio project, not as part of my Coforge production work.
-The application extracts text from uploaded documents, divides it into overlapping chunks, and creates an embedding for every chunk.
-When a user asks a question, it creates a question embedding and uses cosine similarity to retrieve the most relevant chunks.
-Only those chunks are sent to Gemini with instructions to answer from the provided context.
-The application also displays the retrieved passages so the user can verify the answer.

 ## Limitations and next improvements

 - The index is stored in memory and resets when the session ends.